April 28, 2026 • 7 min read

 - the App Store listing says it contains advertising

-- the App Store listing shows in-app purchases
+- the App Store listing shows in-app purchases, including weekly and yearly purchase options

 That does not mean the app is predatory.
 It does mean you should review the paywall and subscription terms carefully before assuming the free experience will match your long-term cleanup needs.